crucifix illustration

 The Seven Habits of Highly Annoying Religious People

 Jesus was, without a doubt, one of the most influential people in human history and his life, teaching and ministry have significantly changed the world.
 You don’t have to be a Christian to recognise that.
-Even the most ardent atheists will acknowledge that the person of Jesus has revolutionised the values and priorities of the western world in particular.
+Even the most ardent atheists will acknowledge that the person of Jesus has revolutionised the values and priorities of the Western world in particular.

-When you open up your Bible and turn to the Gospels to read about the life and ministry of Jesus, you find that what he had to say was deeply inspiring but equally troubling.
+When you open up your Bible and turn to the Gospels to read about the life and ministry of Jesus, you find that what he had to say was profoundly inspiring but equally troubling.
 In fact, if you haven’t been challenged to the very core of who you are and how you live by the things Jesus said, I would argue that you probably haven’t met the real Jesus.

-A large part of the reason why Jesus impacted the world so deeply is that he often challenged the status quo.
+A large part of the reason why Jesus impacted the world so profoundly is that he often challenged the status quo.
 He would treat the “outsiders” like they were insiders and treat insiders like they were outsiders.
 He would say things like “You have heard it said…” (xyz) “…but I say to you…” and then offer a reinterpretation of the conventional wisdom of the day that turned the tables on Jewish institutional religion and left a lot of people scratching their heads, unsure about what to make of this problematic Rabbi from Nazareth.

 In short, Jesus was a troublemaker.